mfreiholz/Qt-Advanced-Docking-System/README.md

 [![Build Status](https://travis-ci.org/githubuser0xFFFF/Qt-Advanced-Docking-System.svg?branch=master)](https://travis-ci.org/githubuser0xFFFF/Qt-Advanced-Docking-System)
 [![Build status](https://github.com/githubuser0xFFFF/Qt-Advanced-Docking-System/workflows/linux-builds/badge.svg)](https://github.com/githubuser0xFFFF/Qt-Advanced-Docking-System/actions?query=workflow%3Alinux-builds)

 Unfortunately, there is no such thing as a Linux operating system.
 Linux is a heterogeneous environment with a variety of different distributions.
 So it is not possible to support "Linux" like this is possible for Windows.
 It is only possible to support and test a small subset of Linux distributions.
-The library can be compiled for and has been developed and tested with the following Linux distributions:
+The library can be compiled for and has been developed and tested with the some Linux distributions.
+Depending on the used window manager or compositor, dock widgets with native title bars are supported or not.
+If native title bars are not supported, the library switches to `QWidget` based title bars.

-- **Kubuntu 18.04 and 19.10**
+- **Kubuntu 18.04 and 19.10** - uses KWin - no native title bars
-- **Ubuntu 18.04, 19.10 and 20.04**
+- **Ubuntu 18.04, 19.10 and 20.04** - native title bars are supported
+- **Ubuntu 22.04** - uses Wayland -> no native title bars

 There are some requirements for the Linux distribution that have to be met: